muhme/joomla-branches-tester/README.md

 The initial `scripts/create` runs some time, especially the very first time when the Docker images still need to be downloaded.
-The `joomla-branches-tester` folder requires about of 2 GB of disc space.
+For this installation with five Joomla web server containers the `joomla-branches-tester` folder requires about of 2 GB of disc space.
 Docker needs additional about of 20 GB for images and volumes.
 If you are installing for the first time and downloading all necessary Docker images, you will need to download approximately 4 GB of data over the network.

 <details>
-  <summary>The script can be parameterised with optional arguments.</summary>
+  <summary>Background and optional arguments.</summary>

 ---

+For the web server containers, the official Docker Joomla images (e.g., `5.2-php8.3-apache`) are used as a starting point to simplify life.
+Within the container, the source code from the corresponding Joomla Git development branch or tag is copied, and a second Joomla installation is run.
+Refer to the [Versions](#versions) section for a list of all usable Joomla versions and Docker images available for each Joomla version.

+JBT has an own Cypress installation environment which is located in folder `installation`.
+This contains Cypress, the latest main branch version of `joomla-cypress` and three Cypress-scripts:
+* Install Joomla
+* Disable Joomla B/C plugins
+* Install and configure Joomla Patch Tester

 <img align="right" src="images/joomla-branches-tester.svg" width="400">

+Optional Parameters are:
-1. Install can use multiple Joomla versions, e.g. two tags and two dev-branches `3.9.28 3.10.12 52 60`
+*  Install can use multiple Joomla versions, e.g. two tags and two dev-branches `3.9.28 3.10.12 52 60`
    (your system architecture will look like the picture on the right), default setting is for all dev branches.
-   On default all dev-branches are installed.
-2. The used database and database driver, e.g. `pgsql`, defaults to use MariaDB with MySQLi driver.
+*  The used database and database driver, e.g. `pgsql`, defaults to use MariaDB with MySQLi driver.
-3. The used PHP version.
+*  The used PHP version.
 You can choose between `php8.1`, `php8.2`, and `php8.3`.
-Defaults to `php8.1`.
+Defaults to `highest`.
    See more details in [Switch PHP Version](#switch-php-version).
-4. Instead using `joomla-cms` repository, you can specify a different Git repository and branch.
+*  Instead using `joomla-cms` repository, you can specify a different Git repository and branch.
    For example, using `https://github.com/Elfangor93/joomla-cms:mod_community_info`.
    In this case, exactly one version must be provided, and it should match the version of the given `joomla-cms` cloned repository.
-5. The Docker `jbt-network`, used by all containers, defaults to IPv4.
+*  The Docker `jbt-network`, used by all containers, defaults to IPv4.
    To use IPv6, run the script with the `IPv6` option.
-   This will configure the Docker network to use IPv6.
-6. The optional `recreate` option is used to create or recreate one web server container for the specified version.
-Base containers and unnamed web server containers remain unchanged.
+*  The optional `recreate` option is used to create or recreate one Joomla web server container for the specified version.
+Base containers and unnamed Joomla web server containers remain unchanged.
-7. To force a fresh build with `no-cache`, defaults to build from cache.
+*  To force a fresh build with `no-cache`, defaults to build from cache.

 ---